2017 GAA Interprovincial Championships

-Ulster are the reigning football champions and Munster are the reigning hurling champions from 2016.
+Ulster were the reigning football champions and Munster were the reigning hurling champions from 2016.

 The matches were due to be played on the weekend of 9 and 10 December 2017, but following Connacht's decision to withdraw from the competition, the ties were postponed.
 With no date set for the competition within the GAA's 2018 Master Fixtures plan, it was reported to be unlikely that the competition would return in the near future.
+The competition returned in 2024.